 Other Military & Veterans Options for Debt Relief

 Military families often incur debt due to no fault of their own.
 Moving frequently and the pains that come along with it, like lack of employment opportunities for spouses, can cause financial distress to the entire family.
 Many non-profit organizations understand this and are willing to work with military families to assist in debt relief efforts during their time of need.
 Some include:

 - American Legion

 FAQs About Military and Veteran Debt Relief:

 Can the VA help with debt?
 The Department of Veteran Affairs offers the VA Loan Compromise.
 If you have a VA debt because of a home loan guaranty, education loan, or accidental overpayment of benefits, check to see if you qualify for this.

 What is VA debt relief?
 VA debt relief is a series of programs developed for military personnel to help them with their debt, including their mortgage and student loans.

 How do I get my VA debt forgiven?
-Debt forgiveness is only applicable with student loans.
+Veteran debt forgiveness is only applicable with student loans.
 Many options are available to military service members and veterans that may erase all or part of their student loan balance.
 Public Service Loan Forgiveness, DoD Loan Repayment, National Defense Student Loan Discharge, and Veterans Total and Permanent Disability Discharge are just a few of them.

 Does the military have debt relief?
-Yes, the government offers many programs that are helpful to military personnel if they are having difficulty paying their monthly bills on time or feel like they’re drowning in debt.
+Yes, the government offers many debt relief programs that are helpful to military personnel if they are having difficulty paying their monthly bills on time or feel like they’re drowning in debt.